HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-We can browwe the full metadata with:
+We can browse the full metadata with:
 ```python
 metadata = image.ome_metadata
 print(metadata)